 Nitrogen (N) is essential for vigorous growth, high yield and quality of mustard.
 Nitrogen is essential in the production of plant proteins and chlorophyll, and is needed in the greatest amount compared to the other macronutrients.
 Nitrogen uptake and utilization takes place throughout the entire growth cycle.
 When plants are deficient in N they will have pale green to yellow foliage and the plants will often be spindly.
 Yellowing of the older leaves is another indication that the mustard may be deficient in N. Nitrogen is distributed from old leaves to younger leaves in the plant resulting in deficiency symptoms first appearing on older leaves.
 On a canopy level, when a crop is N deficient, the canopy will likely be thin and open and the flowering period will be shortened leading to reduced pod set and lower yield.

 Mustard, like canola, responds strongly to N fertilization and yield increases of 30% or more are common.
-Recommended rates of N are 50 to 80lbs/acre of actual N in soils where N is deficient, but it is best to consider the soil test recommendations.
-Increasing N levels above the soil test recommendation does not always lead to increased yields.
+Recommended rates of N are 50 to 80lbs/acre of actual N in soils where N is deficient, but it is best to follow the soil test recommendations.
+Increasing N levels above the soil test recommendation does not always lead to further increased yields.
 The highest response to added N occurs when moisture is not limiting.
 In dry years, N rates near the low range of the recommendation will be adequate since realistic target yields will be lower than when moisture is not a limiting factor.

 Safe rates of seed-placed urea N for mustard in actual pounds per acre (good-to-excellent soil moisture):